parkerjimenez0/hello_world/README.md

 # hello_world
-store ideas, resources, or even share and discuss things
+store ideas, and resources, or even share and discuss things My name is Parker.
+I'm majoring in Computer Science and have a minor in applied mathematics.